-And once again, it is shown that, long before man discovered details of the rabbit's digestive system, the Bible knew exactly what it was talking about when it said rabbits "brought up" partially digested food.
-But then it is the word of God and, as much as skeptics may endeavor to prove otherwise, it is never wrong.
+Long before man discovered details of the rabbit's digestive system, the Bible knew exactly what it was talking about when it said rabbits "brought up" partially digested food.
+This is hardly surprising as it is the word of the One who created the rabbit in the first place.

 Ishmaelites or Midianites

-An outstanding example of this category is when critics pick up on two separate verses in Genesis, one of which says Joseph was sold to Potiphar by the Midianites, and the bother says it was the Ishmaelites who did so.
-(Note: Joseph was Abraham's great grandson [Abraham > Isaac > Jacob> Joseph].
-Isaac's parents were Abraham and Sarah, while both Midian and Ishmael were sons of Abraham by different wives (Genesis 16:15; 25:2).
-Jacob had 12 sons who formed the twelve tribes of Israel).
+An outstanding example of this category is when critics pick up on two separate verses in Genesis one of which says Joseph was sold to Potiphar by the Midianites.
+The other says it was the Ishmaelites who did so.

 Meanwhile, the Midianites sold him in Egypt to Potiphar, Pharaoh's officer, the captain of the bodyguard.
 (Genesis 37:36 NASB)